celo-org/docs/docs/learn/celo-protocol.md

 ## Stable Cryptocurrencies

 Celo enables a family of stablecoins that track the value of any asset, including fiat currencies, commodities, and even natural resources.
-Stablecoins supported include the Celo Dollar (cUSD) and the Celo Euro (cEUR), which track the value of the U.S. Dollar and Euro respectively.
+Mento stablecoins supported include the Celo Dollar (cUSD) and the Celo Euro (cEUR), which track the value of the U.S. Dollar and Euro respectively.
 CELO and a basket of other assets including BTC and ETH serve as the collateral for these stablecoins.
 These stablecoins are redeemable for CELO, ensuring that transactions can occur quickly, cheaply, and reliably on-chain.

-Celo's stability mechanism allows users to create a new cUSD and cEUR by sending CELO to the reserve or burn cUSD and cEUR by redeeming it for their equivalent value in CELO.
+Mento's stability mechanism allows users to create a new cUSD and cEUR by sending CELO to the reserve or burn cUSD and cEUR by redeeming it for their equivalent value in CELO.

 This mechanism relies on a series of Oracles, or information feeds from exchanges external to the network, to report the CELO to US Dollar or Euro market rates.
 To minimize the risk of a run on CELO collateral when these reported values are inaccurate or out-of-date, Celo uses an on-chain constant-product-market-maker model, inspired by the[ Uniswap](https://uniswap.io/) system.
 This mechanism adjusts the redemption price of CELO until either arbitrage occurs (so that the on-chain price dynamically adjusts until the offered rate meets the external rate) or Oracles reset the on-chain price.